Aims of the subject:

 This will involve the study of the whole novella, focusing on key extracts in detail, with a particular focus on key characters, relationships, themes and ideas.

-Power and Conflict Poetry and Unseen Poetry will be studied throughout the year in each term on a progressive basis, as well as building in opportunities for poetry and appropriate images to be used as a stimulus for creative writing opportunities.
+Power and Conflict Poetry and Unseen Poetry will be studied on a progressive basis, as well as building in opportunities for poetry and appropriate images to be used as a stimulus for Paper 1 Language creative writing opportunities.